Millicom

-Millicom International Cellular SA is a Luxembourgish fixed line and mobile telecommunications services provider operating in Latin America operating under the Tigo brand.
-Its main shareholder is Xavier Niel, a French billionaire who owns 40% of the company.
+Millicom International Cellular SA is a Luxembourg-domiciled fixed line and mobile telecommunications services provider operating in Latin America under the Tigo brand.
+Its main shareholder is Xavier Niel, a French billionaire who owns 46% of the company.

 As of 31 March 2025, Millicom operating subsidiaries and joint ventures employed more than 14,000 people and provided mobile services to approximately 46 million customers, with a cable footprint of more than 14 million homes passed.